greenelab/deep-review/all-sections.md

 class imbalance (see Discussion).

-We remain optimistic for the potential of deep learning and specifically representation learning in this domain and propose that rigorous benchmarking on broad and diverse prediction tasks will be as important as novel neural network architectures to advance the state of the art and convincingly demonstrate superiority over traditional cheminformatics techniques.
+We remain optimistic for the potential of deep learning and specifically representation learning in drug discovery and propose that rigorous benchmarking on broad and diverse prediction tasks will be as important as novel neural network architectures to advance the state of the art and convincingly demonstrate superiority over traditional cheminformatics techniques.
 Fortunately, there has